-Your Company has one wholly owned subsidiary, namely, Sistema Internet Services Limited (previously known as 'Shyam Internet Services Limited').
+Your Company has one wholly owned subsidiary, namely, Sistema Internet Services Limited.

 During the year under review, no other company became or ceased to be the subsidiary Company, Joint Venture Company or Associate of your Company.

 BOARD OF DIRECTORS AND KEY MANAGERIAL PERSONNEL